 Turner is also chairman of Turner Enterprises, Inc., a private company, which manages his business interests, land holdings and investments, including the oversight of two million acres in 12 states and in Argentina.
 Through Turner Enterprises, Turner also manages the largest commercial bison herd (55,000) in North America on 15 ranches in Colorado, Kansas, Montana, Nebraska, New Mexico, Oklahoma, and South Dakota.

 Over the past several years, Turner has devoted his time and energy toward promoting the use of clean energy sources.
 While urging others to make the switch from fossil fuels to renewable energy sources, he has already done so in a very large way.
-Turner has partnered with Southern Company to build multiple large-scale solar projects including the Cimarron Solar Facility in Colfax County, New Mexico (30 MW), the Apex Solar Facility in Clark County, Nevada (20 MW), Spectrum Solar Facility also located in Clark County, Nevada (30 MW), and Granville Solar Facility near Oxford, North Carolina (2.5 MW).
+Turner has partnered with Southern Company to build multiple large-scale solar projects including the Cimarron Solar Facility in Colfax County, New Mexico (30 MW), the Apex Solar Facility in Clark County, Nevada (20 MW), Spectrum Solar Facility also located in Clark County, Nevada (30 MW), Granville Solar Facility near Oxford, North Carolina (2.5 MW) and the Campo Verde Solar Facility (139MW) in Imperial County, California.
 In addition, Turner has added solar panels on his numerous properties and recently installed 25 solar canopies in the employee parking lots adjacent to his Atlanta offices.

 He is the recipient of numerous honorary degrees, industry awards and civic honors, including being named TIME Magazine’s 1991 Man of the Year, Broadcasting and Cable’s Man of the Century in 1999 and one of TIME 100 World’s Most Influential People in 2009.
 In recent years, Turner received the 2011 Palazzo Strozzi Foundation’s Renaissance Man of the Year award and the Overseas Press Club Lifetime Achievement Award in 2012, among many others.